 It comes in a 3.5mm single-ended jack termination with matching beryllium MMCX connectors and a stylish chrome Y-split barrel and rubber cinch.
 The physical noise levels or ‘microphonics’ is very low indeed, and whilst it does have the odd kin in it when unfolding I would lass it as very tangle resistant.

 On its own, they sell it for $199, so not a cheap cable.
-You can order additional 4.4mm and 2.5mm versions for the same price of their website.
+You can order an additional 4.4mm and 2.5mm versions for the same price on their website.

 Comfort & Fit

-The Solaris is able to do that via its thicker nozzle design and tip system which both seals and secures housing via the ear canal rather than the outer ear.
+The Solaris can do that via its thicker nozzle design and tip system which both seals and secures housing via the ear canal rather than the outer ear.
 There is only a small surface contact point at the base of the Pinna to provide stability to the Solaris when in your ear.
 The rest is done through the nozzle.

-The Solaris comes with the same set of tips as the Atlas which means no more SpinFit which have been replaced by Final.
+The Solaris comes with the same set of tips as the Atlas which means no more SpinFit which has been replaced by Final.
 The included tips are:

 As with the Atlas, the single bore silicone tips are a big no for me.
 They murder the sound quality by offering next to no seal and turn what is a dynamic immersive sound into something akin to a Ferguson $30 Transistor Radio buried under two pillows.
 The effect is worse on the Solaris than it was on the Atlas so out they go.